After the 1.5 degree target

 But resources are limited.

-Anytime you devote resources to less efficient ways of abating carbon dioxide, you’re leaving carbon dioxide in the air needlessly.
-If we were really focused on the climate first, we’d be much more cost conscious.
 The $100/ton solutions often talked about as an aspirational target are still an order of magnitude too expensive to get us where we need to be.
 At $100 per ton, getting to net zero costs $2.2 trillion — more than twice the U.S. defense budget.

 That’s a non-sense number: still an order of magnitude too high.
-Which is why:

-We should aim for a $10 ton of carbon dioxide removed from the atmosphere for at least a 100-years.
+Instead, we should aim for a $10 ton of carbon dioxide removed from the atmosphere for at least a 100-years.

 If we could do that, our climate problem would be pretty close to solved.